SmingHub/Sming/docs/source/arch/esp32/debugging/index.rst

    make flashapp # flashes ONLY the (re)compiled application

 The device will restart then wait for a debugger to be connected.
-Before starting the debugger you must be sure that the OpenOCD server is running and listening for incoming connections on localhost post 3333.
+Before starting the debugger you must be sure that the OpenOCD server is running and listening for incoming connections on localhost port 3333.
 Now start the debugger with the command below
 ::